-Everyone is sometimes unable to get to a particular website, and you don't even know whether it's just your internet connection, or DNS problems on the side of your ISP (internet provider), or something else gone wrong.
+Each of us is sometimes unable to open a particular website.
+And you don't even know whether it's just your internet connection, DNS problems on the side of your internet provider or something else gone wrong.

 So what can help you to diagnose the problem, verify web site status and find out whether a website is down for everyone or just for you?

-If you can access other websites, just go to downforeveryone.com and in most cases our site status check tool or HTTPS check tool (for secured connection URLs) will tell you whether it's just your connection to the site or there is a general problem with the site and it is not available or accessible right now.
+If you can access other websites, just go to DOWNFOREVERYONE.COM and in most cases our site status check tool or HTTPS check tool (for secured connection URLs) will tell you whether it is just your network connection or there is some general problem with the site and it is not accessible to anyone else right now.

 What can cause a site's downtime or outage